Office of the Assistant Secretary of Defense (Health Affairs), Department of Defense (DoD).

 (3) Providing the ability to track and monitor resources used to treat patients, thereby allowing MTF staff, management, and leadership to better control and manage costs, and optimize the efficiency of operations to deliver efficient care or prevent unnecessary care.

 This IRU based charges approach is consistent with 10 U.S.C.
-1095(f) and 1097b(b) that authorize the ASD(HA) to calculate all third party payment collections and rates charged to civilians and interagency payers based on any appropriate method.
-It is the Assistant Secretary's determination that itemized IRU based rates for inpatient and ambulatory resources and also for pharmaceuticals, DME, supplies, immunizations, injections or medication administered or provided better represents the reasonable charges and costs of providing care to all patients in MTFs.
+1095(f) and 1097b(b) that authorize the ASD(HA) to calculate all third-party payment collections and rates charged to civilians and interagency payers based on any appropriate method.
+It is the ASD(HA)'s determination that itemized IRU based rates for inpatient and ambulatory resources and also for pharmaceuticals, DME, supplies, immunizations, injections or medication administered or provided better represents the reasonable charges and costs of providing care to all patients in MTFs.

 The rule also replaces “hospital” with “institutional” throughout most of the regulation to align it with civilian healthcare insurance industry terminology.
 The current regulation uses “hospital” interchangeably to mean both: (1) A facility that provides emergency, inpatient, and in some cases outpatient medical care for sick or injured people; and (2) the institutional component of a hospital stay (i.e., overhead and ancillary, diagnostic and treatment services, other than professional services provided by the facility during the inpatient stay such as room and board, laboratory tests and the technical component of radiology services).
 It is the general rule under CHAMPUS, 32 CFR 220.8(b) and also industry best practice to identify and charge separately for institutional and inpatient professional services.
 This nomenclature change helps DoD MTFs reinforce the distinction and better promotes identification and separate billing of institutional and professional services as required by 32 CFR 220.8(b) and in accordance with health insurance industry best practice.